use-ink/ink-docs/docs/third-party-tools/openbrush.md

 If you know that the other contract implements a trait, you only need that trait definition and the address of the other contract in order to call a method from the deployed third-party contract.
-The wrapper is an attribute macro for traits that can be used to automatically generate a callable `{Contract}Ref` implementation.
+The wrapper is an attribute macro named `#[openbrush::wrapper]` for traits.
+It can be used to automatically generate a callable `{Contract}Ref` implementation.

 The benefits of such mechanism is a functional polymorphism.